 A child prodigy with an IQ in the top two percentile, Mia was enrolled in an advanced educational program through which she skipped ninth grade to begin her studies at the prestigious High School of Art & Design in Manhattan a year early.
-Within weeks of graduating she was designing Disney graphics for merchandise sold at Macy’s and Bloomingdale’s.
+Within weeks of graduating A&D she was designing Disney graphics for merchandise sold at Macy’s and Bloomingdale’s.
 Throughout her college years, Mia would continue to juggle freelance graphic design work along with her studies.

 What you find here is Mia’s own voice and creative expression.
 Her powerful storytelling, including scalariously cringeworthy tales of growing up in Queens NYC during the seventies and eighties, are starting to gain a following.
 Atari Girl, Pee & Circumstance and Honk if You Like Air Hugs were selected for virtual readings and future live readings for an off-Broadway theater group.